CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/tbl/mapping-file.md

 4. Checks that the route's normalized record profile matches `source.profile`
 5. Checks referenced source fields against the input header

-Generated BFF preserves the unmodified input row under `info.CSV_columns` or `info.REDCap_columns` by default.
+Generated BFF preserves source content under `info.CSV_columns`, `info.REDCap_columns`, or the occurrence-aware `info.CDISC_ODM` block by default.
 Use `--no-source-info` to omit this copy.
 Use `--search-audit-tsv FILE` to record ontology queries and their resolution.